Unity automatically imports assets and manages various kinds of additional data about them for you. Below is a description of how this process works.

 When backing up a project, you should always back up the main Unity project folder, containing both the Assets and ProjectSettings folders.
 All the information in these folders is crucial to the way Unity works.
 You can ignore the Library and Temp folders for backup purposes.

 Note: Projects created in Unity 4.2 and earlier may not have .meta files if not explicitly enabled.
-Deleting the Library folder in these projects will lead to data loss and permanent project corruption.
+Deleting the Library folder in these projects will lead to data loss and permanent project corruption because both the generated internal formats of your assets and the meta data were stored in the Library folder.